 Updated January 20, 2020.

 You're in the market for a life insurance policy because you want to protect your loved ones or even yourself financially.
-Life insurance policies are a significant investment, so it's important to understand where you can go wrong, which companies to avoid, and what your life insurance policy options are.
+Life insurance policies are a significant investment, so it's important to understand what your life insurance policy options are, where you can go wrong, and how to distinguish between a good life insurance company and a bad one.

 Life insurance advice varies based on your situation.
 Things like age, health, family size, and financial situation affect how much and the kind of life insurance you’ll want to buy.
 Below are some of the worst life insurance advice people have received: